GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 Instead of allowing `TIM_SetPrescaler()` to change RCC state as a hidden side effect.

+`TIM_Config()` validates the complete root configuration before touching hardware, rejects enabled NVIC delivery or a running counter, enables the Timer clock gate when necessary, and visibly delegates the timebase, counter, and Timer-owned IRQ-source domains represented by `tim_config_t` to their narrow transaction helpers.
+It never calls `TIM_DeConfig()`.
+Deferred domains remain unchanged, and the configured IRQ-source set replaces only the admitted Timer interrupt-enable fields while preserving DMA-request and unrelated DIER state.
-`TIM_Config()` validates the full public configuration, enables the Timer clock gate, stops the counter, temporarily masks an enabled instance NVIC line, and applies counter configuration through a safe stopped DIR/CMS transition.
-It writes the staged `PSC` and `ARR`, then uses `UDIS=0`, `URS=1`, and `EGR.UG` to load buffered values without asserting `UIF` or requesting an interrupt/DMA.
+The timebase transaction uses `UDIS=0`, `URS=1`, and `EGR.UG` to load buffered values without asserting `UIF` or requesting interrupt/DMA service.
+Successful configuration leaves the clock enabled and counter disabled without changing NVIC state.
-It restores the requested `CR1`, `CNT`, and NVIC state and leaves the counter disabled.
-Users explicitly start it with `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.

-`TIM_Config1MHz()` is a narrow header-local static inline preset wrapper over `TIM_ConfigTickFrequency()`.
-The latter resolves the Timer instance through a static `rcc_bus_t` LUT, derives the kernel clock from the mapped RCC bus, applies the STM32 APB prescaler x2 rule, and accepts only exact tick frequencies representable by the 16-bit `PSC`.
-TIM2-TIM4 currently map to APB1; adding a Timer on another APB bus requires a new LUT entry rather than clock-derivation logic changes.
-No fixed 72 MHz assumption is made.
+Frequency-targeting configuration functions are intentionally absent.
+Applications provide explicit prescaler and timebase configuration data.
+`TIM_GetProgrammedTickFrequency()` remains as an observational calculation from the live Timer kernel clock and programmed PSC value.

-`TIM_DelayUs()` is a blocking polling helper for a dedicated Timer that has already been configured with `TIM_Config1MHz()`.
+`TIM_DelayUs()` is a blocking polling helper for a dedicated Timer that has already been configured through `TIM_Config()` with a 1 MHz programmed tick.
 It does not create a general delay service and does not use IRQ/NVIC state.
 The helper verifies that the Timer clock gate is enabled and its active tick is exactly 1 MHz, stops the counter, disables `CR1.ARPE` so the